RoopanJK/TIL/yocto/bitbake-recipes/adding-a-networkmanager-config-for-autoconnect-to-wlan.md

 	```
 	sudo nmcli con up *connection-name*
 	```
 - Now we can either copy the file or create our own file and place it in the files directory of the recipe folder.
+- (Note: Lookout for the permissions while moving this file and placing it in your image.
+As improper permissions will result in NetworkManager ignoring the file.)
 ---
-- Recipe file is a below
+- Recipe file is as below
 ```
 SUMMARY = "Network manager configuration to autoconnect to WLAN"

 DESCRIPTION = "Place the required configuration file for network manager to autoconnect to saved networks"

 LICENSE = "MIT"

 SRC_URI = " \
 file://*connection-name*.nmconnection
 "

-inherit systemd

 S = "${WORKDIR}"

+RDEPENDS:${PN} = "networkmanager wpa-supplicant"

 do_install(){

 install -d ${D}/${sysconfdir}/NetworkManager/system-connections

-install -m 0660 ${S}/*connection-name*.nmconnection ${D}/${sysconfdir}/NetworkManager/system-connections
+install -m 600 ${S}/*connection-name*.nmconnection ${D}/${sysconfdir}/NetworkManager/system-connections

 }
 ```